HaikuTeam/animator/QA.md

 I can instantiate two polygons, then delete the first one, and the others remain I can instantiate an element with actual `<text>` content, then instantiate a bunch of other elements afterward and not see a crash
-When I instantiate elements, the z-stacking order of the previous instantiatees is preserved
+When I instantiate elements, the z-stacking order of the previous instantiatees is preserved I can double-click an asset to instantiate it on stage Double-clicking to instantiate places the element at stage center Double-clicking to instantiate happens instantaneously

 Artboard